 Join motionball supporters as we

 in support of Special Olympics.

-Marathon of Sport Ottawa - July 23rd
+-Marathon of Sport Windsor - October 23rd

 All of motionball’s proceeds go directly to the Special Olympics Canada Foundation (SOCF-charity # 869562041 RR0001).
 At motionball’s request, 70% of the funds raised within each province are then sent to the affiliated Special Olympics Provincial Chapter.
 For example, at the motionball Marathon of Sport Toronto, 70% of all funds raised are directed to Special Olympics Ontario.
 This is to ensure we are helping fund the grassroots level organizations that provide life changing sport & social community programming for over 50,000 Canadians who have an intellectual disability.
 It also helps the local Special Olympics Chapter in paying for team uniforms, tournament costs, travel expenses, equipment and the “Healthy Athlete” programs.